Schloss Ort: Modern era

-In 1876, the castle was one of five estates in Gmunden that would be acquired by Archduke Johann Salvator of Austria (John of Tuscany) (1852 – ca. 1911), the tenth and last child of Grand Duke Leopold II of Tuscany and Maria Antonietta of the Two Sicilies, but on October 6, 1889 he renounced his title and connections to the Habsburg imperial house, changed his name to Johann Orth. and in 1890 departed for South America with his morganatic wife on his own ship, the St. Margaret.
+In 1876, the castle was one of five estates in Gmunden acquired by Archduke Johann Salvator of Austria (John of Tuscany) (1852 – ca. 1911), the tenth and last child of Grand Duke Leopold II of Tuscany and Maria Antonietta of the Two Sicilies, but on October 6, 1889 he renounced his title and connections to the Habsburg imperial house, changed his name to Johann Orth. and in 1890 departed for South America with his morganatic wife on his own ship, the St. Margaret.
 Johann Nepomuk Salvator was presumed lost at sea in 1890, and declared dead in 1911, but his actual date of death is unknown.

 In October and November of 1912, the Habsburgs auctioned off the property and possessions of Johann Salvator, including the Schloss Ort estate.
 Franz Mayerhofer, the majordomo of Schloss Ort since entrusted by Orth in 1890, died reportedly of a broken heart early in proceedings.
 The castle was acquired by Franz Joseph I of Austria in 1914, and it was intended for students of Gmunden’s schools to be allowed to visit the castle, but this plan was interrupted by World War I.

 The castle was not well maintained between 1919 and 1973.

 At present the castle is being used for a study center of the Federal Ministry for Land and Forestry (Bundesministeriums für Land- und Forstwirtschaft).
 On January 5, 1995, the castle was officially acquired by the city of Gmunden.
 In 1996, it began to be used as a location for the TV series Schlosshotel Orth.